utzig/mcuboot-test/README.md

 * `newtmgr image test <hash of slot 1>`

 ### Image signed with more than one key

+FIXME: this is currently not functional, skip this section!

 Build and load mcuboot: